BurdetteLamar/minitest_log/README.md

 class Example < MiniTest::Test

   def some_text_to_put
-    <<EOT
+    [
-  This line has leading whitespace that's preserved.
+        '  This line has leading whitespace that is preserved.', '',

-The empty line above is also preserved.
+        'The empty line above is preserved.',
-This line has trailing whitespace that's preserved.
+        '  ',
-EOT
+        'The whitespace-only line above is preserved.',
-  end
+        'This line has trailing whitespace that is preserved.  ', ].join("\n") end

   def test_example